raindancers/raindancers-network.raindancers-cdk/README.md

-# Raindancers Evpc Construct Library
+# Raindancers Network Construct Library

-The raindancers-cdk/raindancers network package contains a constructs that extends the ec2.Vpc construct to provide additional capablitys, particually for using in an enterprise network.
+The raindancers network package contains  constructs that construct to provide additional network capablitys, particually for using in an enterprise network.

 All of the methods that work with ec2.Vpc, work with Evpc.
 Refer to [the ec2.Vpc Documentation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ec2-readme.html)

+Note: This Construct Library shoudl be considered experimental, and breaking changes are likely, untill it reaches version 1.x.x.

+The authors of this construct encourage and welcome PR's.
+Please raise an issue..

 ```
 import { Evpc } from 'raindancers-cdk.raindancers-network';